MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/how-to-fiscally-close-years.md

 When the fiscal year is fiscally closed, the **Fiscally Closed** field for all the periods in the year is selected.
 The fiscally closed year cannot be opened again, and you cannot clear the **Fiscally Closed** field.

+General Journal Entries can still be posted as long as the General Ledger User Set-up's and the User Set-up's 'Allow posting from' and 'Allow posting to' are within the posting date of the entry.
+Once posted, this will be tagged as prior-year entry ont the General ledger entries.

 ## See Also
  [How to: Close Years](how-to-close-years.md)
  [Year End Processes Overview](year-end-processes-overview.md)